Is a Business Loan Installment or Revolving Credit? – Key Differences

 • Allows for predictable monthly payments.

-• Can help build business credit with timely payments.
+• It can help build business credit with timely payments.

 • Suitable for significant business investments or purchases.